equelin/vsphere-ha-deepdive/virtual_san_and_virtual_volumes_specifics.md

 > *When a Virtual Volume is created, it is not immediately accessible for IO.
 To Access Virtual Volumes, vSphere needs to issue a “Bind” operation to a VASA Provider (VP), which creates IO access point for a Virtual Volume on a Protocol Endpoint (PE) chosen by a VP.
 A single PE can be the IO access point for multiple Virtual Volumes.
 “Unbind” Operation will remove this IO access point for a given Virtual Volume.*

+That is the "Virtual Volumes" implementation aspect, but of course things have also changed from a vSphere HA point of view.
+No longer do we have VMFS or NFS datastores to store files on or use for heartbeating.
+What changes from that perspective.
+First of all a VM is carved up in different Virtual Volumes:

+* VM Configuration
+* Virtual Machine Disk's
+* Swap File
+*

 *UNDER DEVELOPMENT*